mcdemarco/cardpen/doc/index.md

 ## What

-HCCDo generates simple HTML pages of cards for printing cards up yourself, or it can convert your cards to images at any DPI for uploading to a printing service like ArtsCow.
+HCCDo (*HTML+CSS Card Designer online*) generates simple HTML pages of cards for printing cards up yourself, or it can convert your cards to images at any DPI for uploading to a printing service like ArtsCow that accepts PNGs.

-(Note that some printers require inDesign or other formats, and HCCDo won't help you there.)
+## Where

+The *o* is for online; HCCDo is available online at [hccdo.mcdemarco.net](http://hccdo.mcdemarco.net/).
+You can also download the project from github and run it locally, though you may need to serve it from a local webserver for browser security reasons.

 ## Why

-HCCDo assumes that you know your way around HTML but not around inDesign or [nanDECK](http://www.nand.it/nandeck/) (which can do [some very cool things](https://boardgamegeek.com/blogpost/39003/nandeck-metrotsuro-hex-tile) for you).
+HCCDo assumes that you know your way around HTML but not around inDesign or [nanDECK](http://www.nand.it/nandeck/).
 Maybe you can't afford Adobe products and don't have a Windows machine handy to run nanDECK on, or your layout is simple and your project too casual to invest the time in learning a more powerful tool.
-But you know HTML already.
+But you know HTML already, and maybe even Mustache.

-## Where

-The *o* is for online; HCCDo is available online at [hccdo.mcdemarco.net](http://hccdo.mcdemarco.net/).
-You can also download the project from github and run it locally, but you may need to serve it from a local webserver for browser security reasons.
+### Why Not

+Note that some printers require inDesign or other professional file formats, and HCCDo won't help you there.
+Mustache (the templating engine) is not a scripting language and cannot do some [very cool things](https://boardgamegeek.com/blogpost/39003/nandeck-metrotsuro-hex-tile) that other tools can.

+If you don't know HTML and CSS already, or don't feel like hacking your way around Mustache, you may want to spend your time learning more appropriate tools for the job.

+Also, if you're not willing to run it in a modern browser, HCCDo may not work well for you.

 ## How